Renault SA is rated by five credit rating agencies (CRAs):

 Renault SA is using two programs to issue its bonds:

-- a Euro Medium Term Notes programme (EMTN)*, which has been updated in May 2014, including a ceiling at EUR 7 billion.
+- a Euro Medium Term Notes program (EMTN), which has been updated in May 2014, including a ceiling at EUR 7 billion.

-- a new eurobond issue of 500 M€ size, for a maturity of 7 years and offering a coupon of 3.125%.
+- In March, new Eurobond issue of 500 M€ size, for a maturity of 7 years and offering a coupon of 3.125%;

-- a Shelf registration programme updated in May 2014 including a ceiling at 200 billion yens.
+- a Shelf registration program updated in May 2014 including a ceiling at 200 billion yens.

 * Euro Medium Term Note: documentation issued by a company planning to issue bonds.
 Similar to a prospectus, the documentation provides information about all the issues the entity is intending to make.
 With an EMTN program, the company can tap the market whenever it needs funding or when conditions are attractive.